 How can I apply?

-The LaCLA Scholarship application can be either picked up at the Latino/a Student Cultural Center or found digitally on this page.
+The LaCLA Scholarship application can be either picked up at the Latinx Student Cultural Center or found digitally on this page.
 Incomplete applications will not be considered.
 Original documents with original signatures will only be accepted via mail.